Stephen Dobbie: Personal life

 Dobbie was born in Glasgow, growing up in Barlanark.

 When Dobbie moved from Swansea to Blackpool in February 2010, his wife Susanne was nine months pregnant and already overdue.
 When Dobbie played in his debut for the Seasiders on 3 February 2010, his wife was five days overdue.
 Dobbie said: "My wife is in a hotel on the promenade.
 I've got a house organised which we are about to move into and everything has been a bit rushed.
 It was a case of a quick pack in Swansea, so the baby will be born in England now, instead of in Wales."
 A baby boy was born the following weekend.

-After Dobbie returned to Queen of the South in 2016, his family remained living in Lytham St Annes, Lancashire, where they had settled when Dobbie played for Blackpool and Fleetwood Town.
+After Dobbie returned to Queen of the South in 2016, his family remained living in Lytham St Annes, Lancashire, where they had settled while Dobbie played for Blackpool and Fleetwood Town.
 He then started commuting 133 miles to Dumfries several times each week to train and play for Queen of the South.